Four questions as the Bears prepare to play the Packers, who hold a 96-94-1 record against their rivals to the south in the NFL’s oldest rivalry:

-When the Bears’ new lead receiver takes the field Sunday night, it will be 364 days since he tore the anterior cruciate ligament in his left knee in the Jaguars’ season opener last year.
-He hasn’t had a catch in a game setting since; the Bears played him only 11 snaps this preseason.
+When the Bears’ new lead receiver takes the field Sunday night, it will mark 364 days his he tore his left anterior cruciate ligament in the Jaguars’ season opener last year.
+He hasn’t had a catch in a game setting since, as the Bears played him only 11 snaps this preseason.

-When he does touch the ball for the first time against Green Bay, it will be significant.
+When he does touch the ball for the first time against the Packers, it will be significant.

-Despite the Bears easing Robinson into action — and sitting all their starters in the traditional preseason dress rehearsal — he said he feels sharp.
-The Bears are counting on Robinson after signing him to a three-year, $42 million deal in March.
+Despite the Bears easing Robinson into action — and sitting all their starters in the traditional dress rehearsal — the receiver said he feels sharp.
+The Bears are counting on him to be after signing him to a three-year, $42 million deal in March.

 “I’ve done a lot throughout this offseason,” he said, “so that’s nothing I’m too worried about.”

 The Bears coach planned to close the door to his office Friday night, take out a notebook and scribble down what he’ll say to the Bears before Sunday night’s game.

 “That’s ‘me time,’” he said.
 “And no one’s taking it from me.”

 He’ll think about his own goals, too.
 Among his reflections: what he learned from his last relevant game.
 He was the play-caller in the AFC Wild Card game when the Chiefs blew a 21-3 lead to lose to the Titans by one.
 Nagy has vowed to “learn from that, and not make the same mistake twice.”

 “I feel like right now I like where I’m at,” he said, “and hopefully I continue to keep growing.”

 The Bears are touchdown underdogs at Lambeau Field, but — get this — their last three head coaches have won their rivalry debuts there.
 Despite having mediocre first teams, John Fox (6-10), Marc Trestman (8-8) and Lovie Smith (5-11) all beat Packers teams that reached the playoffs.